sm2302-aug23/grp-matlab-tan-gerine/README.md

 ## 2.Digital reconstruction

-The code you can find in this repository but I'll give a brief overview.
+The code can be found in this repository, this is just a brief overview.

 ### Functions used